Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight: Methodology

 In most MPC approaches, there is a need of i) an explicit manual selection of a differentiable cost function that properly encodes the end task, and ii) hyperparameter tuning.
 As mentioned in section \ref{sec:mpc}, in the case of a standard tracking MPC this encoding is done through planning, by finding a dynamically feasible reference trajectory that translates the task into suitable cost function coefficients for every time step.
 For economic MPC (section \ref{sec:empc}), recent research has been going in the direction of using data to approximate the cost function~\cite{gros2019datadriveneconomic}, or making it computationally tractable by transforming it to a quadratic program using the Hessian~\cite{verschueren2016economic, zanon2020gausseconomic}.

 However, these approaches present two main drawbacks: i) hand-crafting a dense, differentiable cost function can be difficult for a general task, and ii) even if this cost function is found, extra effort needs to be spent in fine tuning the hyperparameters for real-world deployment.
 More generally, optimization-based architectures such as MPC need to run in real-time when deployment in the real world is desired.
 As a result, the underlying optimization problem is often simplified by approximating the original nonlinear formulation and converting it into a Quadratic Program (QP) suitable for the real-time iteration (RTI)~\cite{diehl2005RTI, gros2020linearRTI, Verschueren2021} scheme to ensure computational tractability.
-A general quadratic cost function can be written as In this paper, we propose to directly search for the matrix coefficients of Eq. \eqref{eq:J_general_mpc} (i.e., $Q_k$ and $p_k$) using reinforcement learning and differentiable MPC~\cite{amos2018differentiable}.
-This way, we can encode the task as a general, non-differentiable reward function while at the same time maintaining computational tractability. }
+A general quadratic cost function can be written as Instead of manually designing a complex, non-linear cost function that would subsequently require approximation, we propose to learn the final quadratic approximation directly.
+In this paper, we propose to directly search for the matrix coefficients of Eq. \eqref{eq:J_general_mpc} (i.e., $Q_k$ and $p_k$) using reinforcement learning and differentiable MPC~\cite{amos2018differentiable}.
+This approach allows the reinforcement learning agent to discover the most effective quadratic representation of the high-level task objective.
+By doing so, we can encode the task using a general, non-differentiable reward function while simultaneously producing a controller that is already computationally tractable, ready for real-time deployment without further approximations.